 This is an updated transcript of the keynote I gave at an event called Story Hack held online on June 26th, 2020.
-I have edited the wording in places not to change the meaning but to make it clearer.
 It is a talk where in the beginning I discuss the relationship between narrative design and nihilistic and optimistic beliefs about the world, and then in the second half quickly show examples of how narrative design can play a role in expanding our sense of the possible.

-And so this talk today is actually centred in those transformations.
-These transformations happening to storytelling.
-And what comes to mind is a quote from Arundhati Roy, who some of you will be familiar with (and the quote of): “The pandemic is the portal.”
+What comes to mind is a quote from Arundhati Roy, and their quote: “The pandemic is the portal.”
 This year, for instance, here in the land known as Australia we have had the fires; we’ve got COVID; we’ve had Black Lives rallies, which are continuing; and at the moment too, we are having another wave of #metoo uprisings happening in the games industry.
 And all of these are pushing to changes.

 And so to quote Arundhati Roy, she said that, “Nothing could be worse than to return to normality.
 Historically pandemics have forced humans to break with the past, and imagine their world anew.
 This one is no different.
 It is a portal, a gateway between one world and the next.”
 This talk is situated in the portal.